 |Published||Report Code||Available Format||Pages|

-The global home-use beauty devices market valued $5.5 billion in 2017 and is projected to witness a CAGR of 20.2% during the forecast period.
-Increasing prevalence of skin diseases, growing appearance consciousness in people and awareness about home-use beauty devices, and expanding product portfolio of market players are the key factors driving the market growth.
+The global home-use beauty devices market size was $6,457.4 million in 2019, and it is projected to witness a CAGR of 20.4% during the forecast period (2020–2030).The rising geriatric population, growing prevalence of skin-related conditions, increasing disposable income, rising prevalence of hormonal disorders, and surging awareness about beauty devices are the key growth factors driving the home-use beauty devices industry.

 In 2019, the laser/light category accounted for the largest share in the home-use beauty devices market, on the basis of technology.
 This is primarily because lasers can reduce the soreness and inflammation caused by skin conditions, such as acne and rosacea, by targeting certain areas of the skin, while not harming other areas.
 Moreover, laser-based home-use beauty devices work by emitting light through the process of optical amplification, which helps in the improvement of the overall skin condition of patients.